vgtmhl/cellulandia/README.md

 # cellulandia
-website in vanilla HTML-CSS-JS for local business
+website in vanilla HTML-CSS-JS I made for a local business some years ago, when I was learning the craft.